garagehive/garagehive.github.io/docs/garagehive-user-management.md

 8. [Add Authentication Email with Azure Active Directory &#40;AAD&#41;](#add-authentication-email-with-azure-active-directory-aad)
 9. [How to Filter Out Service Advisor Tiles For a User](#how-to-filter-out-service-advisor-tiles-for-a-user)

-### Checking User Licences Available In the System
+### Checking GH Entitlements Available In the System
-To check the number of user licences available in your system:
+To check the available and assigned GH Entitlements in your system:
 1. Search for **User Management** in the ![](media/search_icon.png) icon, at the top-right corner.

    ![](media/garagehive-user-management-check-licences1.png)